School-Based Comprehensive Oral Health Services 2011–2015

-Bassett school-based health had offered preventive oral health services to all school-based health center sites.
+Bassett school-based health offered preventive oral health services to all SBHC sites.
 The project planned to expand oral health services beyond prevention to outreach and restorative dental care for those with the greatest needs at six sites, reaching over 3,000 students.
 Project goals were to improve oral health and access to care for children and adolescents.
 The project aimed to create an infrastructure using evidence-based data to support a best-practice rural model for sustainable care delivery.

 Center for Oral Health, Oakland, CA

-This project focused on expanding the capacity of two existing school-based health centers (SBHCs) within the Los Angeles Unified School District to respond to the oral health needs of enrolled students with low incomes who participate in Medicaid and the Children's Health Insurance Program.
+This project focused on expanding the capacity of two existing SBHCs within the Los Angeles Unified School District to respond to the oral health needs of enrolled students from families with low incomes who participated in Medicaid and the Children's Health Insurance Program.
 The goal of the project was to successfully integrate nutrition and oral health education and comprehensive services into the two SBHCs.